Time Lord: Novels

 The 1997 Virgin New Adventures novel Lungbarrow depicted an execution of a planned storyline for the Classic series before its cancellation; the novel revealed the Doctor to secretly be a mythical figure in Time Lord society known as the Other.
 This conflicted with other novels published by BBC Books at the time, which followed the idea of the Doctor being half human.
 Another concept introduced in Lungbarrow was that of the Pythia, a being who, in the past of the Time Lords, rendered the Time Lords infertile, resulting in them utilising looms for reproduction.

 Later books published by BBC Books introduced a group known as the Faction Paradox, who opposed Time Lord society and aimed to cause time anomalies for fun.
 The Faction was revealed to be run by an alternate version of the Doctor dubbed Grandfather Paradox, and though the Doctor stopped Paradox and ended the Faction, Gallifrey was destroyed in the process.
-Other novels would include the concept of a time war prior to its introduced in the revived series.
+Other novels would include the concept of a time war prior to its introduction in the revived series.
 In various media starring the Eighth Doctor, as well in Faction Paradox spin-off material, a concept known as the "War in Heaven" is introduced, in which the Time Lords are depicted fighting an unidentified "enemy" in a massive temporal conflict.
-The Time Lords are depicted as having more than thirteen regenerations.
-These Time Lords also have the ability for Time Lord soldiers to adapt their bodies depending on the terrain of the battlefield, with some being mutated into organic weapons of war.
+The Time Lords are depicted as having more than thirteen regenerations, with soldiers being able to adapt their bodies depending on the terrain of the battlefield, with some being mutated into organic weapons of war.